HL7/davinci-alerts/input/pagecontent/index.md

 The [2019 CMS 45 CFR Part 156 NPRM] focuses on hospitalization notifications due to significant issues that can occur if a patient is not followed appropriately after acute care.
 The HL7 Da Vinci Project has responded to this need by supporting the effort to provide a FHIR based standard for adoption by both providers and payers.
 It is anticipated that the burden of communicating the notification is also reduced by using FHIR.
 This Guide defines a FHIR messaging based paradigm and framework to establish consistently adoptable and reproducible methods to exchange notifications.
 This framework is applied to the patient admission, transfer, and discharge events to generate unsolicited notifications to the care team.

+This Implementation Guide is supported by the [Da Vinci] initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
+Like all Da Vinci Implementation Guides, it follows the [HL7 Da Vinci Guiding Principles] for exchange of patient health information.
+The guide is based upon the prior work from the [US Core] and [Da Vinci Health Record Exchange (HRex)] Implementation Guides.
+Changes to this specification are managed by the sponsoring HL7 [Infrastructure and Messaging Work Group (INM)] workgroup and are incorporated as part of the standard HL7 balloting process.

 ### How to read this Guide

 This Guide is divided into several pages which are listed at the top of each page in the menu bar.